MichaelCade/90DaysOfDevOps/Days/day3.md

 ### Monitoring

-Things are moving fast here and we have our Application that we are continously updating with new features and functionality and we have our testing making sure no gremlins are being found.
+Things are moving fast here and we have our Application that we are continuously updating with new features and functionality and we have our testing making sure no gremlins are being found.
 We have the application running in our environment that can be continually keeping the required configuration and performance.

 But now we need to be sure that our end users are getting the experience they require.
-Here we need to make sure that our Application Performance is continously being monitored, this phase is going to allow your developers to make better decisions about enhancements to the application in future releases to better serve the end users.
+Here we need to make sure that our Application Performance is continuously being monitored, this phase is going to allow your developers to make better decisions about enhancements to the application in future releases to better serve the end users.

 This section is also where we are going to capture that feedback wheel about the features that have been implemented and how the end users would like to make these better for them.

 Reliability is a key factor here as well, at the end of the day we want our Application to be available all the time it is required.
-This then lends to other **observability, security and data management** areas that should be continously monitored and feedback can always be used to better enhance, update and release the application continously.
+This then lends to other **observability, security and data management** areas that should be continuously monitored and feedback can always be used to better enhance, update and release the application continuously.

 ## Resources